irace/ppf/README.md

 ```

 You can create a GitHub API token [here](https://github.com/settings/tokens).

 You can create a Clubhouse API token [here](https://app.clubhouse.io/prefer/settings/account/api-tokens).

 You can create a Quip API token [here](https://interface.quip.com/api/personal-token).

 ### Template

-You can customize `template.erb` in order to have your PPF come out looking like however you want it to
+You can customize `template.erb` in order to have your document look however you want it to.

 ### Assumptions